 Katz - an iconic NYC establishment that is popular with tourists and locals alike, Katz Deli serves up monstrous pastrami sandwiches.
 In full disclosure, I'm not over the moon about this place, but that's just because I don't love pastrami sandwiches.
 Update: Mile End Deli, which locations in Midtown and Brooklyn, also serve up some great sandwich options, like Corned Beef and Smoked Meat.
 They also have Poutine!

-Ivan Ramen – you wouldn’t think a Jew from Long Island would end up becoming one of the world’s leading experts on ramen.
-After his creative and unique ramen blew up big time in Tokyo, Ivan Orkin brought his ramen to NYC in two locations.
-It’s darn good.
+Ivan Ramen - you wouldn't think a Jew from Long Island would end up becoming one of the world's leading experts on ramen.
+After his creative and unique ramen blew up big time in Tokyo, Ivan Orkin brought his ramen to NYC in one of my favorite neighborhoods... the Lower East Side.
+It's darn good.
 And looking for something different?
 Try one of his mazemens, which is less brothy than the traditional ramen.
-At Ivan Ramen’s main restaurant in the Lower East Side, he has a Triple Pork Triple Garlic Mazemen.
-It’s one of my favorite dishes of all time, period.
+My fave is the Triple Pork Triple Garlic Mazemen.
+It's one of my favorite dishes of all time, period.
 The pork meatball appetizer is also bonkers good.
-If in Times Square for the day, I’d suggest walking up to Gotham West Market, which houses his other ramen shop.
-The menu changes periodically, which I actually appreciate…. there’s nothing better than trying new concoctions that Chef Orkin dreams up!
-Psst, while at Gotham West Market, grab some Ample Hills ice cream.
-It’ll change your life.

 Ippudo Ramen - a more classic, traditional approach to ramen, Ippudo serves up perfect bowls of the stuff every time.
 I love the spicy one.
 There are two locations, one in the East Village and right in the Times Square area.